switch120/sample-react-docker/README.md

 ### Terminating Environment
 While `docker-compose` is running, press `CTRL+C`.
 Status will show Docker container instances terminating.
 If the environment is running in the background (`-d` command line param), you can use `docker-compose down` to terminate the environment.

+### Connecting to MySQL with a client
+MySQL running as a Docker container registers itself on the local machine, so the host is `localhost`, or more reliably `127.0.0.1` loopback address.
+The username and password (defined in `docker-compose.yml`) default to `root`.